kevbo24/MasterThesis_Kevin_Bollier/README.md

 # Trained models and predictions

-The "models" folder contains all models and predictions that were described in the study document.
+The "models" folder contains all models and predictions that were described in the study paper.